autowarefoundation/modelzoo/scripts/tvm_cli/README.md

 ## Usage

-In all the subsequent commands, if CUDA needs to be enabled, the docker image must be run with a flag which exposes the gpu, e.g. [--gpus 0] or [--gpus all].
+In all the subsequent commands, if a GPU needs to be enabled, the docker image must be run with the correct flags, e.g. [--gpus 0] or [--gpus all] when running an Nvidia GPU with proprietary drivers and
+[--device /dev/dri --group-add video] otherwise.

 ```bash
 $ docker run -it --rm -v `pwd`:`pwd` -w `pwd` \